Non-Covalent-Interactions/NCIcluster/README.md

  - One cube file, system1-cli-dens.cube, for each i-th cluster found, containing the density and subgrid for each separate cluster.
+ - One data file, system1-cli.dat, for each i-th cluster found, containing the density*sign(lambda_2) and the RDG.
  - A .vmd file.

 There is also a standard output message that keeps the user